rspapani/rspapani.github.io/README.md

 # rspapani.github.io

-This is the best personal website ever made, maybe even best of those that will be made
+This is the best personal website ever made, perhaps even the best of all those that will ever be made